gbroques/ecovillage-resource-management-spec/README.md

 * ⚡ Energy
 * 🌐 Internet

-Seondary resources should be configurable to meet the needs of different villages and people.
+Secondary resources should be configurable to meet the needs of different villages and people.

+## I/O
+Village components can be defined in terms of I/O, or **inputs** and **outputs**.

+### Inputs
+Inputs are unique to a geographic location or bio-region, and result in resource generation.

+For example, in the mid-west of the United States, an input to a house may be **rain-water**.

+The house would have a rain-water harvesting sub-component that adapts the **input** of rain-water to the **resource** of water.

+Other geographic locations may have different inputs that lead to water resource generation such as ground-water, salt-water, river-water, glacier-water, or spring-water -- and each water input would need a different sub-component to adapt it to a water resource ready for human consumption.

+### Outputs
+* Human waste
+* are there others we care to model?

 ## Goals
 * Assist in village planning.